At Animal Hospital at Brier Creek we practice fear-free veterinary medicine. What does that mean?

 We see a handful of extremely stressed dogs.
 For them we recommend regular meet-and-greet visits.
 This is when you bring your dog to our hospital when nothing scary is happening—no exam, no vaccinations, no nail trim, nothing.

-Amazing AHBC pet parents of extremely anxious dogs come in just to say hello, sit on a bench in the lobby, chat with our team, walk around a bit, feed their fur babies treats, and let them sniff out the scale.
+Amazing AHBC pet parents of anxious dogs often come in just to say hello, sit on a bench in the lobby, chat with our team, walk around a bit, feed their fur babies treats, and let them sniff out the place.

 The meet-and-greet visit solidifies a good memory of a happy experience.
 After several happy experiences, dogs usually get used to our hospital and realize it isn’t such a scary place—AHBC is actually fun, a place full of love and treats.